How Do Student Loans Work?

 How private student loans work and their exact terms can vary depending on the lender.
 While most are very similar to federal student loan allowances, some may put different limitations on the expenses you can pay with the loan funds.

-The total amount you’ll need to pay over the life of your student loan includes not only the principal and interest but also loan fees.
-All federal loans are subject to loan origination fees: these are around 1% of the loan amount for direct subsidized and unsubsidized student loans, and around 4% for direct PLUS loans.
+The total amount you’ll need to pay over the life of your student loan includes the principal, interest, and loan fees.
+All federal loans are subject to loan origination fees: around 1% of the loan amount for direct subsidized and unsubsidized student loans and around 4% for direct PLUS loans.

 Private student loans may also have origination fees, though these are normally built into the interest rate.
-They may also be subject to other kinds of charges, such as late payment fees.
+They may also be subject to other charges, such as late payment fees.

-Let’s take a look at some examples of how much a student loan costs over the course of the full repayment time period, based on different APY ranges.
-(The APY is the annual interest rate plus fees, taking into account the impact of compound interest over time.)
+Let’s look at examples of how much a student loan costs throughout the full repayment period based on different APY ranges.
+(The APY is the annual interest rate plus fees, considering the impact of compound interest over time.)

 Repayment period